efantinatti/team_project-13/README-Project-2.md

 - Input Layer: Connected to 128 neurons with ReLU activation.
 - Hidden Layer: 64 neurons with ReLU activation.
 - Output Layer: 1 neuron with linear activation for regression output.
-- Loss Function: Mean Squared Error (mean_squared_error) is used as the loss function, appropriate for regression tasks.
+- Loss Function: Mean Squared Error (mean_squared_error) is the loss function appropriate for regression tasks.
 - Optimizer: Adam optimizer is used, which is known for its efficiency and adaptive learning rate.
 - Metrics: The model tracks mean_squared_error and mae (Mean Absolute Error) during training.